KellyData23/KellyData23/README.md

 Data Analyst with experience in business intelligence, machine learning and analytics across e-commerce and manufacturing industries.
 Passionate about solving business problems with data and building systems that transform insights into measurable business impact.

 📊 Experienced in Python, SQL, Tableau, Power BI and Predictive Analytics
-🤖 Expanding expertise in LLM applications, AI Agents and intelligent automation systems
+🤖 Expanding expertise in AI applications, intelligent automation and next-generation analytics systems
-🚀 Interested in AI-native analytics products, anomaly detection and scalable decision intelligence
+🚀 Interested in machine learning, product analytics, anomaly detection and AI-powered business solutions

 ## ⚡ Tech Stack